for Health Care Providers

 A common protozoal infection of the small intestine, spread via contaminated food and water and direct person-to-person contact.

-See Immunoglobulin (Ig).
+See Immunoglobulin (IgG).

 An infection caused by Neisseria gonorrhoeae.
-Although gonorrhea is considered primarily a sexually transmitted disease, it can also be transmitted to newborns during the birth process.
+Although gonorrhea is considered primarily a sexually transmitted disease, it also can be transmitted to newborns during the birth process.

 A type of white blood cell filled with granules of compounds that digest infectious agents.
 Granulocytes are part of the innate immune system and have broad-based activity.